-- 10. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives. - 11.
-The audit of the annual accounts does not relieve management or the Audit Committee as those charged with governance, of their responsibilities.
+10. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives.

+11. Under the current committee structure, those charged with governance include the Finance and Audit Scrutiny Committee.
+The audit of the annual accounts does not relieve management, or those charged with governance, of their responsibilities.